weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### Dec 2018  - # 12896

-The client wants the same periodic summary report in excel format in HR Works to be sent over email as an alert which will be generated monthly from the system.
+The client wants the same periodic summary report in excel format in HROn to be sent over email as an alert which will be generated monthly from the system.

 Changes done by executing scripts (xml).